kenjyco/kenjyco/setup-linux-mint.md

   the Update"
     - type your user's password
-- When presented with the pre-selected list of package names to upgrade, click the "Install Updates" button near the top of thw Update Manager window
+- When presented with the pre-selected list of package names to upgrade, click the "Install Updates" button near the top of the Update Manager window
     - If "This upgrade will trigger additional changes" appears, click "OK"
         - type your user's password again
     - (this will take a while the first time it runs)